 You need to consider two main sets of metrics: activity (the actual usage of your marketing automation by your teams) and response (how customers and leads are responding to what you do).
 Activity metrics are as simple as measuring how many emails have been sent and if your teams are setting up behavioural triggers to partner with email automation.
 Response metrics should include the following:

 Of course, there are other metrics you may want to monitor, such as customer acquisition cost (CAC), how many qualified leads come from your marketing, total revenue generated, closing rates, and profit margins.
-Remember, it’s important to factor in related costs such as expenses for SEO before calculating profit margins.
+Remember, it’s important to factor in related costs such as expenses for SEO (our SaaS SEO agency can help here) before calculating profit margins.

 Your customer lifecycle journey is not as linear as you might think.
 Rather than A to B to C and so on, it might be B to F to H to A. Mapping potential routes will let you see your business, and your marketing strategies, from the customer’s perspective.